MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-azure-data-lake-storage-integration.md

 After it's properly configured, the data and metadata is in your control.
 Many applications are aware of the CDM and the data can be extended by using Azure, PowerApps, and PowerAutomate.
 You can also use third-party ecosystems either by conforming to the format or by reading the raw data.

-## Detaching Azure Data Lake Gen 2 from a workspace or tenant
+## Detach Azure Data Lake Gen 2 from a workspace or tenant

 To remove a connection at a workspace level, you must first ensure all dataflows in the workspace are deleted.
 After all the dataflows have been removed, select **Disconnect** in the workspace settings.
 The same applies for a tenant, but you must first ensure all workspaces have also been disconnected from the tenant storage account before you're able to disconnect at a tenant level.

-## Disabling Azure Data Lake Gen 2
+## Disable Azure Data Lake Gen 2

 In the **Admin portal**, under **dataflows**, you can disable access for users to either use this feature, and can disallow workspace admins to bring their own Azure Storage.

-## Reverting from Azure Data Lake Gen 2
+## Revert from Azure Data Lake Gen 2

 After the dataflow storage has been configured to use Azure Data Lake Gen 2, there's no way to automatically revert.
 The process to return to Power BI-managed storage is manual.